 THE NAKED CIVIL SERVANT

-Marilyn got—and still gets—most of the attention in Howard Hawks’ Gentlemen Prefer Blondes, a confirmation that her image of a teasing “fuck me” ditz will be one of her lasting near-triumphant accomplishments as performer.
+Marilyn got—and still gets—most of the attention in Howard Hawks’ Gentlemen Prefer Blondes, a confirmation that her image of a teasing “fuck me” ditz will be the major of her lasting near-triumphant accomplishments as performer.
 This in spite of some handicaps she faced with “What do I do with her now?” male co-stars throughout her career: here it’s doofus Tommy Noonan, the forerunner to Justin Timberlake in Bad Teacher.
-(Later it would be Tom Ewell in The Seven Year Itch, Laurence Olivier in The Prince and the Showgirl, the sleazers in Let’s Make Love.)
-As reaffirmation of another of her skills, we do what Tommy does when she sings—go a bit gaga.
-A curiously satisfying synthesis happens between her and the microphone absent in her acting.
-The singing isn’t “professional” as in trained, it’s more like a closed-door rehearsal a few days before opening at a cabaret.
-Her imperfection has a playful freedom, a witty intimacy, has varied deliveries and it’s one-of-a-kind in that for once we’re glad for pre-recordings—we get to fully hear the work she finds pleasing.
+Soon following were David Wayne in How to Marry a Millionaire, Donald O’Connor in There’s No Business Like Show Business, Tom Ewell in The Seven Year Itch, Don Murray in Bus Stop, Laurence Olivier in The Prince and the Showgirl, the sleazers in Let’s Make Love.
+As reaffirmation of another of her skills, we still do what Tommy does when she sings—go a bit gaga.
+A curiously satisfying synthesis happens between her and the microphone that’s absent in her acting.
+The singing isn’t “professional” as in highly trained, it’s more like closed-door rehearsal; her imperfection has a playful freedom, a witty intimacy, has varied deliveries and it’s one-of-a-kind in that for once we’re grateful for pre-recordings—we get to fully hear the work she finds pleasing.
 It almost didn’t come about: originally Fox wanted Marni Nixon to dub over Marilyn.
 Listening to her recordings and realizing the singing voice was inimitably complimentary, Marni convinced Darryl Zanuck not to dub.
 (She did, however, insert the soprano “no, no, no” and a few other lyrics in “Diamonds Are A Girl’s Best Friend.”)
 Imagine what we’d have lost had Marni not come to the rescue.
 Yet it’s Jane Russell who saves the musical.
 The pouty-mouthed trashiness and overexposed bosom that Howard Hughes loved have been replaced by a Travilla-robed 50s-era straight shooter; she doesn’t reek of cheesy exploitation, her foxy goodwill matches Marilyn’s wiggling innocence and she simultaneously steals scenes while supporting her co-stars.
 The dames have fun with the Anita Loos nincompoopery, though the dialogue begs the racy: hard not to notice Jane’s frustration when there’s an opening to pop a zinger to Elliot Reid and the only retort that comes out is G-rated.
-So it’s difficult to understand why lobby cards and posters cautioned that the movie, even with little George Winslow as uncanny boy-man, was “Not Suitable for Children.”
+So it’s difficult to understand why lobby cards and posters cautioned that the movie, even with little George Winslow as uncanny man-boy, was “Not Suitable for Children.”
 What’s unsuitable—the desire for curvaceous babes who are the antithesis of anti-sexual June Allyson or Maggie McNamara?

 Without singing a note, Marilyn saves How to Marry a Millionaire.
 What she said about herself explains how: that in this picture there’s a winning modesty exhibited, her attributes conquer without threat.
 Our receptiveness towards her comes from her enormous reserve of innate sweetness, her spectacular rump and her daffiness, permitting more laughs than should be allowed for making fun of herself as a four-eyes.
 She’s welcomed antidote for Lauren Bacall as snooty social climber and Betty Grable’s gratuitousness and manages to escape the screamer atrocities in Travilla’s fashion show.
-In the gaudy There’s No Business Like Show Business, Marilyn is again enrapturing as she sings “After You Get What You Want, You Don’t Want It” and “Lazy” as pre-feminist anthems.
-(During the faggy “Heat Wave,” she’s mammiferous joke wearing an insulting rigout requiring a star’s firm “no way.”)
-Although there’s nothing about this revue that isn’t garish Americana, we give up fighting its patriotic clunkiness and enjoy Ethel Merman’s “you big lug” acting style and have a wonderful time whooping it up over her wardrobe.
+In the gaudy There’s No Business Like Show Business, Marilyn is again enrapturing as she sings “After You Get What You Want You Don’t Want It” and “Lazy” as pre-feminist anthems.
+(During the faggy “Heat Wave,” she’s mammiferous joke wearing an insulting rigout requiring a star’s firm “No way in Hell am I wearing that shit!”)
+Although there’s nothing about this revue that isn’t garish Americana, we give up fighting its patriotic clunkiness and enjoy Donald O’Connor’s impossible dream of winning Marilyn, get huge kicks from Ethel Merman’s “you big lug” acting style and have a wonderful time whooping it up over her wardrobe.
 Then there’s Johnnie Ray.
 Is there any derogative fit to describe our reactions as he’s belting out “If You Believe”?
 Every warning ignored, he’s compulsive viewing.
 The Gods intervened by keeping him away from Marilyn.

-For years many believed it was Marilyn’s lucky misfortune that she passed from the scene when she did; in spite of the disgustingly lucrative cottage industry developed as a result of her death, she’d forever live in the annals of movie history as one of its most clever cookies who knew her limits and how to maximize them.
+For years many cynics believed it was Marilyn’s lucky misfortune that she passed from the scene when she did.
+In spite of the disgustingly lucrative cottage industry developed as a result of her death—unchallenged counts range from 500 to 1,000 books have been written about her—it had been assumed she’d forever live in the annals of movie history as one of its cleverest cookies who knew her limits and how to maximize them.
 To the disinterested, maybe.
-For those seeking the unanswerable, time, multiple readings, re-viewings and temptation to tear down myths have altered that belief.
-At her best, she’s still among the highest ranking symbols of Hollywood sex bomb; at end a life lesson, a discarded grotesque mired in space cadet self-pity.
-Her growing emotional wreckage and fretfulness as impenetrable walls kept her agents, advisers and lawyers compliant, Fox and directors seething, the pharmacists on call.
-Inevitably the worst became manifest: the industry, the press and the public started vicious nitpicking, assigning degrading epithets, broadcasting lay diagnoses.
-Unlike Liz’s endurance through scandals, Marilyn had no discernible inner-fortitude or a sustained cadre of support.
-Clichéd as it will read, her fate seemed destiny: those formative years in childhood were foundation on which latent distresses were built.
-Early on still-unknown anxieties triggered disturbances requiring sedatives; highly publicized private relationships with men and every hanger-on in between triggered extreme anguish and use of heavy-duty barbiturates.
-Years of drug abuse documented, there’s no doubt at all she knew she was—equal to the dirtiest of forbidden words back then—“addicted” and, as with other big stars hooked, had been enabled by those seeking help from, including the studios, she’d detox and then return home or arrive on the set with new miracle pills.
+For those seeking the unanswerable, time and multiple readings and re-viewings and temptation if not need to tear down myths have altered that belief.
+At peak, she remains among the highest ranking symbols of Hollywood sex; at end a life lesson, a hopeless grotesque mired in space cadet self-sabotage.
+Her growing emotional wreckage and fretfulness as impenetrable walls kept her agents, advisers and lawyers closed off, movie executives and directors seething, the pharmacists on call.
+Inevitably the worst became manifest: the industry, the press and the public started vicious nitpicking, assigning degrading epithets, broadcasting lay diagnoses predicated on two previous suicide attempts.
+The most calculated bombshell miscalculated our tolerances.
+Unlike Liz’s endurance through scandals, Marilyn hadn’t much discernible inner-fortitude nor a sustained cadre of support.
+No family, few trustworthy friends.
+Cliché, her fate seemed destiny: those formative years in childhood were foundation on which various latent distresses were built; strains of filming activated additional anxieties and disturbances related to her constant fear of inadequacy requiring sedatives; highly publicized private relationships with husbands and other men triggered more extreme levels of anguish and increasing use of heavy-duty barbiturates.
+(And downing them with booze.)
+With years of legal drug abuse, there’s no doubt she knew she was “addicted”—equal to the dirtiest of forbidden words back then.
+Oxymoronic but standard practice in the 50s and 60s: as with other big stars enabled by those seeking help from, including the studios, she’d detox and then return home or arrive on the set with new miracle pills.

-Text COPYRIGHT © 2005 RALPH BENNER (Revised and expanded 8/2017) All Rights Reserved.
+Text COPYRIGHT © 2005 RALPH BENNER (Revised and expanded 4/2020) All Rights Reserved.